 Exercise Benefits

-The Superman raise helps warm up the upper and lower back, reduce muscle stiffness, and strengthen the spine.
-You can do it before hammering your back with weights.
+The Superman raise helps warm up the upper and lower back, reduces muscle stiffness, and strengthens the spine.
+You can do it before hammering your back with weights.6 Got Back Pain?
+How the Superman Exercise Can Help – Cleveland Clinic

 How-to Guide